 Do you think this adequately considers the nature of the change whilst providing a pragmatic budget to focus on preparing your people for the change?

 While this is a great starting point for change budgeting we find that there can be real value in injecting some expert advice early on to ensure detailed change impacts are accounted for and that your change strategy is appropriate.
-You can find out more by trying our free online change gauge.

 Whatever you do, it’s worth remembering that it is highly likely that your business case has assumed that 100% of your people are ready, willing and able to use the solution to its maximum potential, in exactly the way it was designed to be used, from day one and every day thereafter.